Vendee: tourism and sightseeing

 The eastern regions of Vendée are less visited than the coast but there are several interesting towns and villages to explore including Vouvant, classified among the 'most beautiful villages of France'.

-There are lots of other small pretty villages, often little more than hamlets, that you will pass as you travel around the department, often without a particular noteworthy 'highlight', but no less enjoyable for that.
+There are several pretty villages, often little more than hamlets, that you will pass as you travel around the department, often without a particular noteworthy 'highlight', but no less enjoyable for that.
+Among them the village of Nieul-sur-l'Autise is visited for the 12th century Abbey of Saint Vincent.

 Other attractions and entertainments in Vendee

-As well as the resorts, towns and villages reviewed in the sections above there are other reasons to take your holiday in the Vendée - the region has various popular family attractions including:
+As well as the resorts, towns and villages of Vendée there are other reasons to take your holiday in the department and the region has various popular family attractions including:

 - the very popular Puy du Fou theme park - various special events and historical re-enactments take place in a carefully designed setting of France through the ages.